Riversjp7/Beta/README.md

 QCDbfunc.py
   This program was one of the early additions of my programming the mathematical underpinnings for the beta function itself.
 I displayed my results with matplotlib and then used it as a sandbox to test slider functionality.

+padeApprox.py
+  Coding the Pade Approximate was one of the most challenging parts of this whole process.
+It was a new mathematical concept that I had never heard of, and I was given the task of translating it into code.
+It doesn't seem extremely hard in retrospect, but it sent me bouncing between the IDE, my personal white board, and the Wolfram Alpha's article on the subject (https://mathworld.wolfram.com/PadeApproximant.html).
+I definitely had to rethink of the topic in matrix form rather than polynomial form for the creation of the algorithm which wasn't super easy.
+I had a lot of fun!
+This function was used to vary the M and L values for the taylor series of e^x which I could check on Wolfram Alpha to be sure my algorithm worked properly.

+betaPade.py
+  Eventually of course I had to connect my Beta function work with my Pade Approximate work, and this took some care but I used this function to connect them and finally the code was copied into the appropriate programs.

+BPgui.py
+  This function was actually part of my original idea for the "Beta Graph" portion of my research.
+I programmed it to be more versatile and able to take in any L and M values, coupling constant and number of flavors.
+I had plans to then be able to graph something similar to Beta_Graph.py with the use of a button.
+A few time consuming problems arose while I was working on this.
+First, there are interdependencies when picking these numbers, so there were faulty values in some regions.
+Also, programmatically I was spending a lot of unecessary time trying to link the graph and slider capability to the orignal window flavor number.
+There were a lot of little problems here and there that I may have been able to fix, however, bbecause of time constraints and  with coaching from my advisor, I was able to rethink about what I needed and save myself from getting in to deep.